rainlab/user-plugin/README.md

 ## Using a login name

-By default October will expect the login name to be an email address.
+By default the User plugin will mirror the email address as the login name.
 To switch to using a user defined login name, simply use a form that supplies a `login` input name instead of an `email` input name.
 For example, with the **Account** component attached, this sign in form can be used:

     <form data-request="onSignin">
         <label>Login</label>